rzinkstok/GaiaNominalScanningLaw/README.md

 Figure 1: The GAIA Nominal Scanning Law: sky coverage of Gaia.

 The visualization used leans heavily on that used by Berry Holl, in his [video of Gaia's sky coverage](https://youtu.be/lRhe2grA9wE).
+My own version of this video can be found [here](https://youtu.be/_BjJYRS1GCg).

 ## Limitations